 Removing assets acquired illegally is an efficient response to organized crime, which is very often accompanied by corruption.
 Where it is not possible to demonstrate in the criminal proceedings that certain property arises from crime, but this is highly probable and the holder of the property cannot explain in a credible way how he/she acquired the property, other than penal ways for removing such assets should be looked for.
 Such removal should be conducted using a tax administration tool or civil-law means for removing so-called UFO profits, i.e. profits from unidentified sources.
-The property is acquired illegally, but it is held by persons whose criminal activities were either never exposed or never investigated or whose criminal activities were not proved guilty of criminal activities, or by persons who did not commit themselves any criminal activities.
+The property is acquired illegally, but it is held by persons whose criminal activities were either never exposed or never investigated or whose criminal activities were investigated, but traces to the proceeds of crime were extinct, or the property is held by persons who were not proved guilty of criminal activities, or by persons who did not commit themselves any criminal activities.
 A missing demonstrable link between the property and committed criminal activities is a characteristic feature in such cases.
 Opponents of non-penal means to remove UFO profits consider such tools as a breakthrough in the presumption of innocence.
-A partial shift of the burden of proof could be a solution;

-that, however, applies only to demonstrating the scope of assets, if a person is not able to demonstrate the origin of extensive property or property, which is evidently connected to criminal activities.
+A partial shift of the burden of proof could be a solution; that, however, applies only to demonstrating the scope of assets, if a person is not able to demonstrate the origin of extensive property or property, which is evidently connected to criminal activities.
 Such property would be confiscated or taxed considerably.